Milana435/pxt-arcade/docs/advanced-stream.md

 ---

-* name: Color Changing World
-* description: Join Richard, Joey, and Vivian as we explore color!
-We're starting the basis of a game where the colors change when you walk through a door.
-* youTubeId: 0sDq7w1rGLc
-* youTubePlaylistId: PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT
-* imageUrl: /static/advanced-stream/0sDq7w1rGLc.jpg

----

 * name: haunted kitchen
 * description: Join Richard and Vivian as we don't make a game, but make a cool idea, where you have a bunch of kitchen items who want to get together and hang out but when you look at them they stop moving!
 * youTubeId: PwUKEns6ZMs